 Matt Strach

-As BLEND’s Enterprise Marketing Lead, Matt brings 13 years in the audio and video production industries to help businesses execute successful voice and video localization campaigns.
+As BLEND’s Director of Enterprise Marketing, Matt brings 14 years in the audio and video production industries to help businesses execute successful voice and video localization campaigns.

 Investing in content localization is an essential part of expanding beyond home markets.
 But how can you understand whether localization efforts have been successful, and how to improve localization campaigns in the future?
 That’s where localization quality assurance (LQA) enters the picture.